neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 }
 ```

 Flexbox is a perfect tool for this feature.
-We only need to define a minimum height on the section and tell the flexed container to wrap children elements to new rows when they can no longer fit on a single line.
+We only need to define a minimum height on the section and tell the flexed container to wrap children elements to new rows when they can no longer fit on a single row.
 Lastly, all content inside of the flexed container is centered along the main axis (rows in this case) using `justify-content: center`.

 ### TODO: add gif showing responsive gallery when all images are uploaded.

 #### Portals in Gatsby/React

 We also wanted users to have the ability to click on an image in the gallery to reveal a close-up version of that image inside of a modal.
-Once inside the modal, the close-up image is in fact one item of an infinite carousel that users click/swipe through.
+Once inside the modal, the close-up image is in fact one item of an infinite carousel that users can click/swipe through.

 [Portals](https://reactjs.org/docs/portals.html) are required in React apps to render a component (e.g., a Modal) that is _not_ mounted into the DOM as a child of the nearest parent node.
 For instance, we'll want to use a Portal to mount a modal component atop the DOM node heirarchy so that it can be displayed on top of the entire app and not be "stuck" inside of a nearest parent container.